All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 Du Quois: “Nothing, you numbskull; Nigel’s a traitor!”

-180. As German soldiers approach in a truck, Chocolate Mousse holds out his hand and someone offscreen hands him a machine gun like giving a scalpel to a surgeon.
+183. As German soldiers approach in a truck, Chocolate Mousse holds out his hand and someone offscreen hands him a machine gun like giving a surgeon a scalpel.

-181. The truck skids out of control as the driver slams on the brakes.
-It comes to a stop, barely touching a Ford Pinto, which explodes.[7]
+184. The truck skids out of control as the driver slams on the brakes.
+As it comes to a stop, a Ford Pinto suddenly appears in front of it.
+The truck’s bumper barely touches the Pinto’s bumper and the Pinto explodes.[8]

-182. Du Quois yells, “Latrine!” as Latrine staggers into the scene, wounded, and collapses on Du Quois, leaning against a log.
-Du Quois pops back up from behind the log.
+185. Du Quois yells, “Latrine!” as Latrine yet again) staggers into the scene, wounded, and collapses on Du Quois, leaning against a log.
+Then Du Quois pops back up from behnd the log.

 Déjà Vu: “That’s why we recommend you be there at least 45 minutes before departure, especially at this time of year.”

-185. Déjà Vu (as he and Du Quois, Dr. Flammond, and Chocolate Mousse leave in the still-burning truck): “You’ve got to hand it to the Germans: They make great cars!”
+188. Déjà Vu (as he and Du Quois, Dr. Flammond, and Chocolate Mousse leave in the still-burning truck, the truck that just exploded the Pinto): “You’ve got to hand it to the Germans: They make great cars!”

 Driver picks the music; shotgun shuts their cakehole!

-194. Nick dances in a Muhammed Ali-style rope-a-dope, punches Nigel, then grabs Nigel’s nipples and throws him through the saloon’s window as the Bonanza theme plays.
+197. Nick does a Muhammed Ali-style rope-a-dope, punches Nigel, then grabs Nigel’s nipples and throws him through the saloon’s window, all as the Bonanza theme plays.

 Purple nurple!

-195. A girl lying on the bar gurgles “Good-bye” as Nick dusts off his hat and leaves through the (underwater!) saloon’s swinging doors.
+198. A girl lying on the bar gurgles “Good-bye” as Nick dusts off his hat and leaves through the (underwater!) saloon’s swinging doors (how do you dust off a hat when you and the hat are both underwater?).

-198. When Hillary sees Nick, her breasts glow like light bulbs.
+201. When Hillary sees Nick, her breasts glow like E.T.s magic finger; they even has the same sound effect.

 • Focus Puller